Which of the following is NOT a characteristic of a table in First Normal Form (1NF)?

 ARRAY

-What is the PRIMARY purpose of using indexes in a database?
+What is the primary benefit of using cascading actions in database design?

 What potential drawback might arise from over-normalizing a database?